Daisy Chainsaw: Career

 In support of Eleventeen, the band toured extensively in the United Kingdom with grunge band Mudhoney, who were supporting their new release, Every Good Boy Deserves Fudge (1991), and alternative rock band Hole, who were also supporting their debut, Pretty on the Inside (1991).
 Hole frontwoman Courtney Love cited KatieJane Garside as one of the "first true riot grrls" alongside herself and Kat Bjelland of Babes in Toyland, although none of these bands were directly associated with the riot grrl movement.

 In 1992, they toured the UK alongside Sheep on Drugs and Elephant Witch.

 In 1993, Garside left the band and disappeared from the music scene and from the public eye.
 Due to her manic onstage histrionics and bizarre behaviour in interviews, rumours circulated that Garside had fallen into mental illness.
 Garside reportedly moved to a house in the Lake District and was publicly unheard of until 1999.

 Belinda Leith (previously Queen B, London Records 1990) now joined as Daisy Chainsaw's lead vocalist, signing to One Little Indian and recording the final Daisy Chainsaw album For They Know Not What They Do.
 After touring England to promote the album in 1993 the album was released the next year.
 Leith left before the album's release to collaborate on other projects and sing on Terry Hall's album Home, released in 1994.
 She is featured in the video and front cover for the single "Forever J".

 The three remaining members renamed themselves Dizzy Q Viper and released an EP with Crispin Gray on vocals, before splitting up.
 After Dizzy Q Viper, Vapid Dolly was created, and this band was made up of Dizzy Q Viper members with the addition of Hanayo as lead vocals.
 The new millennium saw Garside and Gray musically reuniting to form Queenadreena.
-Garside currently plays in Liar, Flower and Gray plays in Starsha Lee.
+Garside currently plays in Liar, Flower and Gray plays in Starsha Lee in addition to his own solo project, Alien Airforce.

 Crispin Gray was interviewed at length in May 2021 about the formation and history of Daisy Chainsaw in addition to his subsequent bands.
+"Love Your Money" will be reissued as a limited edition 7" single in Spring 2024 via Easy Action Records.